 Associate Degree Applicable Prerequisite: B&OT 162.
-Lecture: 1-6 hours per week Laboratory: 1 hour per week
+Lecture: Minimum 16-96 hours per semester Laboratory: Minimum 16 hours per semester

-Instruction in medical terminology and utilization of word processing software as they relate to transcription of medical records in all phases, including all the specialties in the medical field, with particular emphasis on laboratory data, surgery terminology, and pharmaceuticals; documentation of new terminology; simulation of "on-the-job" training.
+Instruction in medical terminology and utilization of word processing software as they relate to transcription of medical records in all phases, including all the specialties in the medical field, with particular emphasis on laboratory data. surgery terminology, and pharmaceuticals; documentation of new terminology; simulation of "on-the-job" training.

-198 BUSINESS AND OFFICE TECHNOLOGY WORK EXPERIENCE
+198 BUSINESS AND OFFICE TECHNOLOGY 1-4 UNITS WORK EXPERIENCE CSU, Associate Degree Applicable Prerequisite: None.
 Corequisite: Concurrent enrollment in at least 7 units, including this course.
+Laboratory: Minimum 80-320 hours per semester

-Integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.
+Integration of classroom instruction with practical on-thejob experience coordinated with the program of study and related to appropriate occupational goals.